Cyclone Idai: VSO Update

 It is clear that the toll from Cyclone Idai will be heavy and long-term.
 Besides the damaged infrastructure, communities will need support to recover after their crops and livelihoods have been destroyed, along with the loss of their schools and hospitals, their teachers and doctors.
 Beyond this, there will be deep traumas and emotional pain felt by many who deserve psychosocial support in the aftermath of this disaster.

 While our programming response will develop over time, our experiences give me confidence in our ability to support the people of places like Beira.
-Whether after the Nepal earthquake of 2015, or following the deadly Ebola outbreak in Sierra Leone in 2017, we’ve seen time and again that volunteering approach works, helping communities find relief, recovery and resilience.
+Whether after the Nepal earthquake of 2015, or following the deadly Ebola outbreak in Sierra Leone in 2017, we’ve seen time and again that our volunteering approach works in helping communities find relief, recovery and resilience.

 As an organisation, we recognise the critical importance of ensuring the communities we work with are resilient – able to face and adapt to the changing world around them.
 That’s why VSO has made resilience a core approach to any type of work we do.
 To date, VSO has trained volunteers and staff members in 15 countries, including Mozambique and Zimbabwe, in skills to make them more capable to face an emergency like Cyclone Idai with courage, and with tools to help people recover.